 Indoor Aesthetic Outdoors

 So the porch is an inspiring space to listen to song birds or the murmur of wind.
 It is also a refreshing family gathering place or a place for the party to overflow into.
 The overhanging eaves will eliminate the wet deck problem on rainy days.
 The cedar deck has been replaced by ipe boards.
-Ipe is a very dense, exotic hardwood that holds up extremely well outdoors.
+Ipe is a dense, exotic hardwood that holds up extremely well outdoors.

 Light, Space, Air

-We are about two weeks from completion on this Chevy Chase DC project.
+We are about two weeks from completion on this Chevy Chase DC porch design project.
 The wonderful height on the interior of this new porch is anchored by a massive hearth on the west wall.

 The vaulted ceilings, exposed beams and collar ties give the room an inspiring sense of open-ness.
 The wood burning fire place is fitted with a gas starter.
 Removeable custom glass panels will fit over the screens in the winter.
 This is precisely what the owners wanted--a porch for all seasons.